Dimethyl terephthalate: Production

-in the presence of o-xylene at 250–300 C.

 Uses

 DMT is used in the production of polyesters, including polyethylene terephthalate (PET), polytrimethylene terephthalate (PTT), and polybutylene terephthalate (PBT).
-Structurally, DMT consists of a benzene ring substituted at the 1 and 4 positions with methyl carboxylate (\sCO2CH3) groups.
-Because DMT is volatile, it is an intermediate in some schemes for the recycling of PET, e.g. from plastic bottles.
+These polymers are produced by transesterification with a diol.
+In the production of PET, the transesterification initially produces 2-hydroxyethyl methyl terephthalate.

 Hydrogenation of DMT affords the diol cyclohexanedimethanol, which is a useful monomer.

 Hazards

 DMT is not directly dangerous to humans, but it is harmful to aquatic organisms, so environmental releases are avoided.
 It is flammable and the dust may form explosive mixtures with air.